borkdude/boot-bundle/README.md

 ### Managed version strings

 Boot bundle supports managed version strings.
+They are keywords in the `version` namespace and their values are string literals.

 Example usage:

 In `boot.bundle.edn`:

 ```clojure
 {:version/util "0.1.0-SNAPSHOT"
  :util [util :version/util]}
 ```
-In the `util` library's `build.boot`, define `+version+` by using the bundle:
+In the `util` library's `build.boot`, define `+version+` using the bundle:

 ```clojure
 (set-env! :dependencies